bzoz/ed-ltd-seller/README.md

 - `--distance 30` -Set maximum distance to 30 LY.
 - `--demand 200` - Set mimimum demand to 200.
 - `--supply 300` - Set miminum supply to 300.
 - `--commodity lowtemperaturediamond` - Show only LTD prices.
-You can use any commodity name, just remove spaces or hypens.
+You can use any commodity name, just remove spaces or hyphens.
 - `--bestbuy` - Show stations with lowest buy prices.
 - `--bestsell` - Show stations with highest buy prices.
 - `--besttransfer` - Show systems with highest profit for in-system trading.